WHAT TO EXPECT WHEN USING A KITCHEN DESIGNER

 This stage of the journey will typically involve an in-home visit from the designer for them to get a clear understanding of your space and how the kitchen ties into other areas of the home.

-The home visit is invaluable and is where the designer can really get down into the nitty-gritty and formulate a vision of how the kitchen will be used – given the size of the area, the list of appliances and purpose of the kitchen (family hub, entertaining space etc.).
+The home visit is invaluable and is where the designer can really get down into the nitty-gritty and formulate a vision of how the kitchen will be used – given the size of the area, the list of appliances, and the purpose of the kitchen (family hub, entertaining space etc.).

 The best thing about working with a designer is the transformation that happens from the start of expressing your ideas, and the end result of the finished space that is created especially for you.

 You provide the outline and the designer will fill it in.
-For instance, if you’ve decided on a Hampton-style kitchen, the designer can recommend matching hardware – handles and knobs, sink and taps, colour options and finishes.
+For instance, if you’ve decided on a Hampton-style kitchen, the designer can recommend matching hardware – handles and knobs, sink and taps, color options, and finishes.

 You don’t buy a new kitchen every day, and when you are creating your forever home, the kitchen forms a significant part of the investment.
 It’s important to get it right, and a great designer should be easy to communicate with, listen to you, and be able to provide advice and guidance to achieve your goal.
 Make sure you are comfortable having open conversations with your designer and that you aren’t feeling pressure when it comes to decision-making.

-The Maker’s team of award-winning designers are renowned for their design expertise, professionalism and customer service.
+The Maker’s team of award-winning designers is renowned for its design expertise, professionalism, and customer service.
 We would love to assist with your kitchen design in Perth and our showroom is a great place to have an initial discussion with one of our friendly designers.
 Visit us today at 12 Dyer Road in Bassendean or give us a call on 1300 270 000.